North Road, Manchester: Expansion and eviction

 The ground originally had a capacity of about 12,000, but club officials decided that was not enough to give them any hope of joining the Football League.
 Some expansion took place in 1887, but in 1891 Newton Heath used what little financial reserves they had to purchase two grandstands, each able to hold 1,000 spectators.
 However, this transaction put the club at odds with the railway company, who refused to contribute any finance to the deal.
 The two organisations began to drift apart from then onwards, and in 1892 the club attempted to raise £2,000 in share capital to pay off the debts incurred by the expansion of the ground.

 The split also led the railway company to stop paying the rent due on the ground to the cathedral, who at about the same time decided to increase the rent.
 Under increasing financial pressure, especially as the cathedral authorities felt it inappropriate for the club to charge admission to the ground, an eviction notice was served on the club in June 1893.
 The club's management had been searching for a new stadium since the first eviction attempt in May the previous year, and they were able to move to a new ground on Bank Street, three miles away in Clayton.
 It proved impossible though to take the two grandstands to the new ground, and they were sold for £100.

 Present

 The stadium no longer exists, and North Road has been renamed Northampton Road.
 After a spell serving as playing fields for locals, Moston Brook High School was opened on the site.
-A red plaque was attached to one of the school's walls, marking the location of the old stadium, but it was stolen and not replaced.
+A red plaque was attached to one of the school's walls, marking the location of the old stadium, The original circular plaque was saved from the rubble and subsequent fire and now resides in nearby Moston.
 Following the school's closure in August 2000, the site was chosen by the Northwest Regional Development Agency (NWDA) as the location of the North Manchester Business Park in 2002.